ajdoc/ajd-validation/docs/usage.md

 **Do note that all combinators returns a promise in which you could also get validation result through `->getValidationResult()`.**

 ## The Client Side Component
+- **Do note that AJD validation doesn't have a real client side/javascript version, it just somewhat sync/port some of its built in rules to the client side thru server side rendering.
+Currently it does not have support for javascript frameworks like Vue,React,Svelte and the like but this component gives you the ability to create/support such framework.
+Maybe thru sending the validation array as json response.**
 - **Do note client side component currently supports this libraries.**
 	- [jqueryvalidation.js](https://jqueryvalidation.org/documentation/)
 	- [parsley.js](https://parsleyjs.org/)